vmware/vmware-aria-operations-integration-sdk/README.md

     The icon is used in the vROps UI if present.
 If it is not present, a default icon will be used.
     The icon file must be png format and 256x256 px.
-An icon file can be added later by copying the icon to the root project directory and setting the
+An icon file can be added later by copying the icon to the root project directory and setting the value of `"pak_icon"` to the icon's file name in the `manifest.txt` file.

 8. `Select a language for the adapter.
 Supported languages are [...]`